ryanwhowe/websocket-workshop/README.md

 ]
 ```

-We can delete the "guest" role from our ws-workshop realm and instead add these (the role names
+We can delete the "guest" role from our ws-workshop realm and instead add these
-might make sense for British history buffs later...)

 ```
 {